Aluminum Cups

 Cartons

 SOME COMMUNITIES can include cartons in a curbside recycling program.
-Cartons are a packaging product for items including milk, juice, soup, broth and wine.
-Cartons should be empty, clean and dry before recycling.
+Cartons are packaging products for items like milk, juice, soup, broth, and wine.
+Cartons should be empty, clean, and dry before recycling.
 Discard the cap in the trash and flatten the carton.

 Cups (Paper and/or Plastic)